thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 ```

 I also noticed that the electronic nose (picture below) has to be hooked up when
-the operating system boots, otherwise your user may not have proper permissions
+the operating system boots up.
+Otherwise your user may not have proper permissions
-regardless (even after adding it to dialout group).
-This has to be related to
+(even after adding it to dialout group).
+This issue with permissions must be related to
 when the device is mounted, although I have not figured out exactly why.

 <img src="/files/posts/nvidia-jetson/enose.png"